denis-yuen/write_api_experiment/README.md

 ```
 The example.yml shown previously uses port 8082 by default, this can be changed.
 Note this port number, it will later be used for the Write API Client properties file.

 After running the webservice, you can check out the web service endpoints through swagger.
 By default, it is available at http://localhost:8082/static/swagger-ui/index.html.
-Then http://localhost:8082/api/ga4gh/v1/swagger.json will need to be entered in the first text field (top left).

 The basic workflow is that GitHub repos are created when posting a new tool.
 When files are posted or put to a version of a tool, we will create or delete and re-create a GitHub release/branch/tag with a matching name.
 When Dockerfiles are added, the tool will be created and built as a Quay.io repo.
 After adding both Dockerfiles and descriptors, you basically have a tool that is ready to be quickly registered and published under a Dockstore 1.2 web service.
 Go to Dockstore, do a refresh, and then hit quick register on the repos that you wish to publish.
 You can also do this programmatically through the write api client.